aprilprchal/CSC210_F20/projects/project1_List/README.md

 ### Getting Started

-Start by creating a new project with all of your code from Lab 4.
-Add the _ListLinked.java_ file to the project.
+This project is building from your List and ListArray implementation.
+You probably already started it with Lab 5 by creating ListLinked.java from a copy of LIstArray.java.
 The file _List.java_ ensures that your List has all required methods.

 ### Primary Directive